archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

     >
     > When we end up in a situation where there is an **empty clause** (a clause with 0 literals), it indicates that there is a set of variables no matter what value we assign them, we can't satisfy the formula.
 And thus it is unsatisfiable.
     >
-    >Here is an example where after one round of unit propagation, we'd have an empty clause, indicaiting that no matter what values we assign $a$ and $b$, it won't satisfy the formula.
+    >Here is an example where after one round of unit propagation, we'd have an empty clause, indicating that no matter what values we assign $a$ and $b$, it won't satisfy the formula.
     >
     >    $$ a \land b \land (\neg b \lor \neg a) \land (c \lor b \lor d) \land (d \lor a) $$